 a) Structure of the standard

-The standard is relatively slim at just 36 pages and the fourth and fifth sections together only take up a single page.
+The DIN EN ISO 17664-1:2021 standard is relatively slim at just 34 pages.
+The fourth and fifth sections together only take up a single page.
 The sixth chapter is eight pages long, the seventh not even a quarter of a page.

 A typical processing procedure contains several steps (see Fig. 5).